QuantEcon/sphinxcontrib-jupyter/docs/usage.rst

 Equations are transferred into the notebook environment and wrapped in ``$`` for inline or `$$`` for display formulae.

-Equation numbering is respected on the notebook level and is implemented using html links in each notebook.
+Equation numbering is respected on the individual notebook level and is implemented using html links in each notebook.